Enumerating all geodesics

-\begin{quote} A{ BSTRACT}: {By "geodesic" we mean any sequence of vertices $(v_1,v_2,...,v_k)$ of a graph $G$ that constitute a shortest path from $v_1$ to $v_k$.
-We propose a novel, very natural (but nevertheless output-polynomial) algorithm to enumerate all geodesics of $G$. }
+\begin{quote} A{ BSTRACT}: {By {\it geodesic} we mean any sequence of vertices\\ $(v_1,v_2,...,v_k)$ of a graph $G$ that constitute a shortest path from $v_1$ to $v_k$.
+We propose a novel, natural algorithm to enumerate all geodesics of $G$, and pit it (using Mathematica) against the standard procedure for the task.
+The distance matrix $D(G)$ plays a crucial role in this.
+In fact, part of our article is devoted to survey its many uses in related tasks.}

 \end{quote}